Towamencin Township, Pennsylvania: Home rule

-In May of 2022, the Towamencin Board of Supervisors approved the sale of the township's sewer system, with four in favor and one against.
+In May 2022, the Towamencin Board of Supervisors approved the sale of the township's sewer system, with four in favor and one against.
 The privatization effort was met with opposition by some residents, and prior to the authorization of the sale, a group known as Towamencin N.O.P.E.
 (Neighbors Opposing Privatization Efforts) was set up in an attempt to block the move.
 Following the approval of the sale, Towamencin NOPE pivoted to campaigning for the township to adopt a home rule charter in an attempt to block the sale.
 In response to the move, the Board of Supervisors issued a statement questioning the legality of unilaterally terminating the sale, while a rival group, TRUST Towamencin, was established to oppose the adoption of home rule.

 On November 8, 2022, residents of Towamencin voted in favor of forming a government study commission to draft a home rule charter.
 Unofficial results showed that 60% of residents voted in favor of forming the commission, and that the full slate of candidates backed by Towamencin NOPE backing the charter had been elected to the commission.
+In March 2023, the government study commission put forward a proposed home rule charter to be placed on the ballot during the May 16 primary.
+Under the proposal, the township would retain its form of government, but with provisions for increased government transparency, a prohibition on the sale of municipally owned water systems, and allowing residents to submit initiatives or referendums to the ballot.

+On May 16, 2023, residents of the township voted in favor of adopting the proposed home rule charter, with approximately 53% of voters supporting the measure.
+The new charter took effect on July 1, 2023.